chibenwa/james-project/newletter.md

  - We answer 20.000 JMAP requests a day

 This deployment help us detecting bugs, and performance issues.
-We follow the current state of master branch, that we update at midnight with the built image uploaded on dockerhub.
+We follow the current state of master branch, that we update at midnight with the built image uploaded on [dockerhub](https://hub.docker.com/r/linagora/james-ldap-project/).

 ## Tracking performance

 Everybody wants to read their e-mails fast.
 Thus the team made performance tracking a priority.
 And we developed the tools to follow performance.

-We started implementing Gatling load testing for the James server :
+We started implementing [Gatling](http://gatling.io/) load testing for the James server :

-  - First with a JMAP implementation.
+  - First with a [Gatling JMAP](https://github.com/linagora/james-gatling) implementation.
   - Then we added a naive SMTP implementation
-  - And finally contributed a IMAP DSL for Gatling
+  - And finally contributed a [IMAP DSL for Gatling](https://github.com/linagora/gatling-imap)

 Running these load tests we :

   - Succeeded to support 1.000 thunderbird like users
   - However, it turned out we had problems with 10.000 users.

 Additionally, we added metrics a bit everywhere in James using the brand new metrics API.
-We collect and export everything in ElasticSearch using Dropwizard metrics.
-Then we graph it all using Grafana.
+We collect and export everything in [ElasticSearch](https://github.com/elastic/elasticsearch-metrics-reporter-java) using [Dropwizard metrics](http://metrics.dropwizard.io/3.2.1/).
+Then we graph it all using [Grafana](http://grafana.com/).
 This allow us to collect all statistic and percentiles.
 We track so far :

   - Protocols detailed time execution (and count)
   - Percentile of mailet and matcher executions